gchang12/aenir/README.md

-Performing stat comparison
+Example: Performing stat comparison to 20/20 Roy
 ===

-*Compare to 20/20 Roy from FE6*

 from aenir2 import Morph